vikanicologlo/LFA-LABS/README.md

 # Author: Isacescu Maxim, FAF-231
 # Professors: Cretu Dumitru, Irina Cojuhari

-## Overview
+## Theory
-The term **lexer** comes from lexical analysis, which represents the process of extracting lexical tokens from a string of characters.
-There are several alternative names for a lexer, such as **tokenizer** or **scanner**.
-Lexical analysis is one of the first stages used in a compiler or interpreter when dealing with programming, markup, or other types of languages.

-Tokens are identified based on predefined rules of the language, and the output of the lexer is called **lexemes**.
-The lexer produces a stream of lexemes, which differ from tokens.
-A **lexeme** is the raw substring extracted from the input, whereas a **token** provides a category or type to each lexeme.
-Tokens do not necessarily retain the actual lexeme value but rather classify it with metadata.
+Lexical analysis is the first stage in the compilation or interpretation of a language, where a lexer (also called a tokenizer or scanner) processes an input string and converts it into a sequence of tokens.
+A token consists of a type and an optional value, representing fundamental elements such as numbers, operators, identifiers, and keywords.
+The lexer scans the input character by character, grouping sequences based on predefined rules while ignoring irrelevant whitespace.
+In this lab, we implemented a lexer that can recognize arithmetic operators, assignment, integers, floating-point numbers, trigonometric functions (sin, cos), identifiers, parentheses for grouping, and special tokens like EOF and EOL.
+The lexer ensures correct token classification, enabling further processing by a parser or interpreter.

 ## Objectives
 - Understand what **lexical analysis** is.